3mcd/byda/README.md

         newFlash = byda.flash();
         // Set the notepad collection to the cached collection value. newFlash.set(notes);
-        // When the input value changes, set the notepad collection value to the textarea
+        // When the input value changes, set the notFepad collection value to the textarea
         // value.
         $('#notepad').on('input propertychange', function() {
             newFlash.set(notes, $(this).val());